-Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS their interests with the interest of the public to be protected from harm, in line with the criteria developed in the caselaw of the European Court of Human Rights 57 . line with the criteria developed in the case-law of the European Court of Human Rights 57 .
-114 (62) As a rule, reporting persons should first use the internal channels at their disposal and report to their employer.
-However, it may be the case that internal channels do not exist (in case of entities which are not under an obligation to establish such channels by virtue of this Directive or applicable national law) or that their use is not mandatory (which may be the case for persons who are not in an employment relationship), or that they were used but did not function properly (for instance the report was not dealt with diligently or within a reasonable timeframe, or no action was taken to address the breach of law despite the (62) As a rule, reporting persons should first use the internal or external channels at their disposal and report to their employer or to the competent authority.
-Moreover, protection is also to be granted in cases where Union law allows the reporting person to report directly to the bodies, offices or agencies of the Union, for example in the context of fraud concerning the Union budget, prevention and detection of money laundering and terrorist financial services.
-(62)As a rule, reporting persons should first use the internal channels at their disposal and report to their employer.
-However, it may be the case that internal channels do not exist (in case of entities which are not under an obligation to establish such channels by virtue of this Directive or applicable national law) or that their use is not mandatory (which may be the case for persons who are not in an employment relationship), or that they were used but did not function properly (for instance the report was not dealt with diligently or within a reasonable timeframe, or no action was taken to address the breach of law despite the positive results of the enquiry).
-Aligned after final deal.
+Row COMMISSION PROPOSAL COM(2018) 218 FINAL EP TEXT COUNCIL TEXT CONSOLIDATED TEXT / COMPROMISE PROPOSALS / COMMENTS internal channels at their disposal and report to their employer.
+However, it may be the case that internal channels do not exist (in case of entities which are not under an obligation to establish such channels by virtue of this Directive or applicable national law) or that their use is not mandatory (which may be the case for persons who are not in an employment relationship), or that they were used but did not function properly (for instance the report was not dealt with diligently or within a reasonable timeframe, or no action was taken to address the breach of law despite the positive results of the enquiry). external channels at their disposal and report to their employer or to the competent authority.
+Moreover, protection is also to be granted in cases where Union law allows the reporting person to report directly to the bodies, offices or agencies of the Union, for example in the context of fraud concerning the Union budget, prevention and detection of money laundering and terrorist financing or in the area of financial services. at their disposal and report to their employer.
+However, it may be the ease that internal channels do not exist (in case of entities which are not under an obligation to establish such channels by virtue of this Directive or applicable national law) or that their use is not mandatory (which may be the case for persons who are not in an employment relationship), or that they were used but did not function properly (for instance the report was not dealt with diligently or within a reasonable timeframe, or no action was taken to address the breach of law despite the positive results of the enquiry).
+115 (63) In other cases, internal channels could not reasonably be expected to function properly, for instance, where the reporting persons have valid reasons to believe that they (63) In other cases, internal channels could not reasonably be expected to function properly, for instance, where the reporting persons have valid reasons to believe that they would suffer (63) In other cases, internal channels could not reasonably be expected to function properly, for instance, where the reporting persons have valid reasons to believe that they would suffer retaliation in connection with